maxtingle11/Using-Machine-Learning-Algorithms-to-Predict-a-Pop-Songs-Subgenre/README.md

-# Using Machine Learning to Predicting a Pop Song's Subgenre
+# Using Machine Learning to Predict a Pop Song's Subgenre

 Data Scientists - Anastasia Kharina & Max Tingle